tonyx/animal_quiz_imgui/README.md

 create a new directory with this project at the same level of that example and it should work.

-note: the imgui library uses busy wait cicle, so it loads the cpu.
+note: this example works using a busy wait cycle, so it will load the cpu.

 - On Windows with Visual Studio's CLI